 Prospective buyers can book this bike by paying an initial amount of Rs 10,000.
 Launched in the last week of January 2017, the bike’s deliveries are likely to commence from April 2017.

-The new Yamaha 250cc naked streetfighter is offered with three colour schemes-Knight Black, Warrior White and Ballistic Blue.
+The model is available with three colour options-Knight Black, Warrior White and Ballistic Blue.

 |Engine||249cc, single-cylinder, air-cooled|

 |Max Power||20.6bhp @ 8,000rpm|

 Power is sourced from the 249cc, 4-stroke, single-cylinder, SOHC fuel-injected engine with Yamaha’s new-generation ‘Blue Core’ technology.
 The engine has been tuned to generate maximum power of 20.6bhp at 8,000rpm and 20Nm of peak torque at 6,000rpm.
 Compliant with the BS IV emission norms, the engine uses a constant mesh 5-speed unit for transmitting power and offers 148kmph of top speed.

 Deriving power from the 249cc, 4-stroke, single cylinder engine, the naked streetfighter can easily sprint to 130-138kmph mark.
 While the top speed claimed by Yamaha is around 148kmph, the bike effortlessly touches 140kmph and above on highways